🎥 Reverse Engineering an IP Camera

 🗺 MAP

 The main goal Purdue's CS 307: Software Engineering I was to create an application with a group of other students.
 My group decided to create a goal tracking web application.
 The frontend used React, while the backend used FastAPI and SQLite.
 I was mainly responsible for the backend, database design, and writing automated tests.
+This links to a private repo that I need to reupload in public form.